Amirahhhhh/Food-Delivery-Prediction/README.md

 https://www.kaggle.com/code/gauravmalik26/food-delivery

 # 3.	🎯 OBJECTIVE
-•	Build a predictive model to estimate food delivery time based on historical data.
+•	Build a predictive model to estimate food delivery time based on historical data
 •	Analyze the impact of different features on delivery times.

 # 4.	🔎 METHODOLOGY

 ## 	Data Preprocessing
-o	Data consistency (change data type to numeric, datetime or timedelta) o	Handle missing values (fill with mean for numerical features and mode for categorical features) o	Check for outliers using IQR
+o	Data consistency (change data type to numeric, datetime or timedelta)
+o	Handle missing values (fill with mean for numerical features and mode for categorical features)
+o	Check for outliers using IQR

 ## 	Feature Engineering
-o	Extract new features 'month', 'day_of_week' and 'is_weekend' o	Calculate 'Order_prepare_time'.
+o	Extract new features 'month', 'day_of_week' and 'is_weekend'
+o	Calculate 'Order_prepare_time'.
 This is the amount of time it took for the order to be prepared by the restaurant.
-It is calculated as the difference between the order pickup time and the order received time, measured in minutes. o	Compute distance (in km) using geodesic method between the latitude and longitude of the restaurant and the delivery location
+It is calculated as the difference between the order pickup time and the order received time, measured in minutes
+o	Compute distance (in km) using geodesic method between the latitude and longitude of the restaurant and the delivery location

 ## 	Exploratory Data Analysis (EDA)
 o	Analyze distributions of features (univariate, bivariate and multivariate)

 ## 	Data Transformation
 o	Transform categorical features  using Label Encoder and scale numerical features using Standard Scaler

 ## 	Feature Selection
-o	Train and compared Random Forest models using different feature sets. o	All Features: Trained a Random Forest model using the full feature set and evaluated performance using R² o	Random Forest Selected Features: Used feature selection based on Random Forest importance scores, trained a new model, and measured R² o	Lasso Selected Features: Applied Lasso regression for feature selection, trained a model using only the selected features, and compared R²
+o	Train and compared Random Forest models using different feature sets
+o	All Features: Trained a Random Forest model using the full feature set and evaluated performance using R²
+o	Random Forest Selected Features: Used feature selection based on Random Forest importance scores, trained a new model, and measured R²
+o	Lasso Selected Features: Applied Lasso regression for feature selection, trained a model using only the selected features, and compared R²

 ## 	Model Building & Evaluation
-o	Trained eight models, including Linear Regression, Ridge, Lasso, Random Forest, Gradient Boosting, SVR, XGBoost, and KNN. o	Evaluate the performance of each model using R² Score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE)
+o	Trained eight models, including Linear Regression, Ridge, Lasso, Random Forest, Gradient Boosting, SVR, XGBoost, and KNN.
+o	Evaluate the performance of each model using R² Score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE)

 ## 	Hyperparameter Tuning
-o	Tuned Random Forest, Gradient Boosting, and XGBoost (top-performing models) o	Compared performance using all features vs. selected features (Random Forest) o	Used GridSearchCV with 5-fold cross-validation to find the best hyperparameters o	The best-tuned model for final predictions
+o	Tuned Random Forest, Gradient Boosting, and XGBoost (top-performing models)
+o	Compared performance using all features vs. selected features (Random Forest)
+o	Used GridSearchCV with 5-fold cross-validation to find the best hyperparameters
+o	The best-tuned model for final predictions

 # 5.	⚙️ RESULT
 •	Higher R² Score when training will all features compared to training with selected features.
 XGBoost (0.813150), Random Forest (0.808772), Gradient Boosting (0.774242)
 •	Improved model performance after hyperparameter tuning when training will all features.
 XGBoost (0.821292), Random Forest (0.822633), Gradient Boosting (0.819862)

 ![image](https://github.com/user-attachments/assets/684a64e3-dd73-4703-a4c8-97bb80a58a20)